Calipsoplus/JupyterHub-Kubernetes/README.md

 A checkbox will appear with the container images allowing the user to choose which type of Notebook they want which will then be spawned.
 It is also possible to add other resources such as GPU's to a profile but this involves enabling them on the Kubernetes cluster.

-## Mounting additional directories to Notebook
+## Mounting Additional Directories to Notebook
-One of the goals of using the Notebooks was to allow users to access files in their home directory at each institute.
+One of the goals of using the Notebooks within Calipsoplus was to allow users to access files in their home directory at each institute.
 This requires each institute to create volumes and mount them to a container.

 This will depend on the setup of each institute but in this example NFS will be used.